-The National Weather Service has declared the week of March 18-22, 2013 as Flood Safety
+The National Weather Service has declared the week of March 18-22, 2013 as Flood Safety Awareness Week.

-the past thirty years, floods have killed an average of 95 people a year and have caused an average of $8 billion in damages annually.
+It floods somewhere in the United States or its territories nearly every day of the year.
+In the past thirty years, floods have killed an average of 95 people a year and have caused an average of $8 billion in damages annually.

 In Eastern NY and Western New England, flooding can happen any time of year and has a wide range of causes: heavy thunderstorm rains, tropical cyclones, snow melt, ice jams, storm surge and even beaver dam breaks.

 The goals of Flood Safety Awareness Week are to:

 Flood Safety Awareness Week will provide daily topics and information to help you prepare for a flood in your area, become a force of nature and help those around you prepare for, and take action during, a flood.

 Questions you may be asking yourself about floods may include:

 Follow us each day to find answers to these questions and more during Flood Safety Awareness Week 2013.

-For more information please visit the national Flood Safety Awareness Week website at: http://www.floodsafety.noaa.
+For more information please visit the national Flood Safety Awareness Week website at: https://www.floodsafety.noaa.